cassandra-rb/cassandra/README.md

 ### remove

-* column\_family - The column\_family that you are inserting into.
+* column\_family - The column\_family that you are working with.
-* key - The row key to insert.
+* key - The row key to remove (or remove columns from).
-* columns - Either a single super_column or a list of columns.
+* columns - Either a single super_column or a list of columns to remove.
-* sub_columns - The list of sub\_columns to select.
+* sub_columns - The list of sub\_columns to remove.
 * options - Valid options are:
   * :timestamp - Uses the current time if none specified.
   * :consistency - Uses the default write consistency if none specified.

-This method is used to delete (actually marking them as deleted with a tombstone) columns or super columns.
+This method is used to delete (actually marking them as deleted with a tombstone) rows, columns, or super columns depending on the parameters passed.
+If only a key is passed the entire row will be marked as deleted.
+If a column name is passed in that column will be deleted.

 Example: